Overview

 *These module titles are for illustration purposes only: the School reserves the right to change modules.

-Students can arrange these modules as suits their areas of interest as long as it meets these requirements:
+Students can select a combination of modules as suits their areas of interest, as long as they meet these requirements:

 The full-time programme consists of two elements: